 Teaching Children about Asking Forgiveness (Slicha)

-Spilled cereal?
-“Sorry!”
-Broken bongos?
-“Oops!”
-Overturned plant?
-“Sorry!”
-Stolen comic book?
-Accusations fly and tears fall as the cloud playhouse and Plony home confront the chaos of careless apologies and misplaced blame.
-A laser beam trap and giant basketball magically help Rafi and Ben learn that sometimes just saying sorry isn’t enough.
+Accusations fly and tears fall in this episode of the animated series Shaboom! as its characters confront the chaos of careless apologies and misplaced blame.
+A laser beam trap and giant basketball magically help Rafi and Ben learn that sometimes just saying "sorry" isn’t enough.

 - Why do you think Gabi was upset when Rafi kept cutting her in line after saying he was sorry?